CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 ## Hardware Limitations for ACL Rules

-The maximum number of rules that the switch hardware can process depends on:
+The maximum number of rules that the switch hardware can store depends on:

 - The combination of IPv4 and IPv6 rules; Cumulus Linux does not support the maximum number of rules for both IPv4 and IPv6 simultaneously.
 - The number of default rules that Cumulus Linux provides.